SB98 Alabama 2019 Session

 - Marijuana, possession of, penalties revised, quantities included, possession of marijuana in third degree created, Secs.
 13A-12-214.4, 13A-12-214.5 added; Secs.
 13A-12-213, 13A-12-214 am'd.

-This bill would revise the crime of unlawful possession of marijuana in the second degree to require possession of one or more ounces but less than two ounces of marijuana and would revise the penalties for violations.
+- Amends 13A-12-214 to make unlawful possession of marijuana in the second degree: possession of one ounce or more but less than two ounces for personal use, with penalties revised accordingly (Class A misdemeanor).

 - Subjects